webbmaistro/flowdrop/content/blog/automate-pdf-to-excel.md

 ---

-## What To Do Next: Start Automating PDF To Excel Today
+<section-header text="What To Do Next: Start Automating PDF To Excel Today"></section-header>

 If you're tired of manually moving data from PDFs to Excel, here's what to do: